efttbthub/eft-tbt-v2/050-qu-est-ce-que-la-tbt.md

 {: class="manuscrit" style="margin-top:50px;" }
 « All MY GRATITUDE FOR YOU REHANA!
 You developped such an amazing tool!
 So many things to do with it.
-With TBT, we just push the limits of what was possible with PTS.
+With TBT, we just push the limits of what was possible with PTS: The TBT works with the memory structure, how the trauma was built itself at the neurons level: It uncouples radically the emotion from the memory!
+Great job!
-Thankful»
+Thankful for your work»

 {: class="manuscrit align-right" }
 *Isabelle*